Alton Downs Station

 253 km north west of Innamincka.
 It is bordered to the west by the Simpson Desert Regional reserve, to the south by Clifton Hills Station and to the east by Pandie Pandie Station.
 The station contains many landforms including gibber plains, sand-plains, floodplains, channels and ephemeral rivers.
 The Warburton River flows through the property southward through Clifton Hills and Cowarie Station then discharging into Lake Eyre.

 History

 The property was first taken up by Whittingham in 1878, the same year that Chapman established Cordillo Downs Station.
 Whittington still owned the property in 1893 but was experiencing financial difficulties with the Bank of Adelaide, of which he was a director.

 Sidney Kidman acquired the property in 1897 after he had bought nearby Cowarie Station and about the same time he started to expand further into the Channel Country and purchased Annandale Station.

-The station was abandoned sometime early in the 1900s when the area was drought struck.
+The station was abandoned sometime early in the 1900s when the area was struck by drought.
 Other nearby properties including Pandie Pandie, Miranda and Idra Downs had also been abandoned.
 The country had started to recover from the drought in 1904 and pastoralists in the area had commenced restocking.

-The property was found to be practically abandoned in 1927 after the area had been over run by rabbits.
+The property was found to be practically abandoned in 1927 after the area had been overrun by rabbits.